A Network of Innovators

 The attractions of Cleveland and University Circle are just a short walk or ride away, and students can easily access all of the area’s cultural and recreational attractions via public transportation, to which undergraduates are granted unlimited access.

-Case Western Reserve students enjoy more than 160 student organizations and activities to choose from.
+Case Western Reserve students enjoy nearly 200 student organizations and activities to choose from.
 They play out their potential with a Spartan athletic team, make their voices heard in a student government body, and soak up the spotlight in performing arts groups.
 There are also academic, religious, and multicultural groups, as well as social fraternities and sororities.

 Location: CWRU is the centerpiece of Cleveland’s University Circle, a one-square-mile flashpoint of culture, entertainment, and health care.
 Among the attractions just steps from our students’ doors are the Cleveland Botanical Garden, Cleveland Orchestra, Cleveland Museum of Art, Cleveland Museum of Natural History, Museum of Contemporary Art Cleveland, Western Reserve Historical Society, and University Hospitals Case Medical Center.